spiralhalo/CanvasTutorial/Chapter-2.md

 }
 ```

 Now that's a lot of copy paste.
-The content of this file should be self explanatory and there isn't much point going through it step by step, but the important bit is that we are pointing the default render targets to the gbuffer that we have set up before!
-That means whenever Canvas renders something the data will be stored in our gbuffer.
+The content of this file should be self explanatory and there isn't much point going through it step by step.
+The important bit is that we are pointing the default render targets to the G-buffer that we have set up before!
+That means whenever Canvas renders something the data will be stored in our G-buffer.

 Another important bit is this part: